 See sections 4.4 and 5.1 for information on protection against specific pneumococcal serotypes.
+Prevenar 20 may not prevent disease caused by S. pneumoniae serotypes that are not contained in the vaccine.

 Prevenar 20 should be used in accordance with official recommendations.